joaocarlosalves/offline-pwa-template/README.md

 ### Install

-> Use browser 'install button' (probably at the right top)
+> Run using some web server or VS Code "Live Server" extension and click in browser 'install button' (probably at the right top).
 ___

 <br>